rasmusthorslev/Google-Keyword-Page-Rank-Tracker/README.md

 ## Notes

-- The scraper uses **Playwright Stealth** to avoid Google detection.
+- The scraper uses Playwright Stealth and deprecated useragent to bypass captcha and detection.
 - All scraped data is stored and served via Django ORM and REST API.
 - The React frontend fetches and displays keyword rank results dynamically.